kavia-common/secure-crm-platform-40906-40916/crm_database/db_visualizer/README.md

 - If you see MODULE_NOT_FOUND errors, ensure you are running this outside the database container.
 - This tool is optional and not required for the CRM to operate.
 - Do NOT attempt to run inside the database container.
 The DB image does not include Node/npm and will not start this tool.
+- The server will exit with an error if DATABASE_URL is not set; source postgres.env first.